AnaTofuZ/p5-WebService-Pixela/README.md

     Pixela service api root url.
     (It does not include version URL.)

+- `decode : boolean : default => 1`

+    If _decode_ is true it returns a Perl object, false it returns json as is.

 #### What does the WebService::Pixela instance contain?

 WebService::Pixela instance have four representative instance methods.